refuge-attic/refuge_pre/README.md

 fully relocatable, so you can put it where you want on your system.

+### Notes about static build

-Note: Refuge will depend on the ICU library version that was present in your system at build time.
+Refuge will depend on the ICU library version that was present in your system at build time.
 To easily bundle this library with the package, build with:

     $ make rel USE_STATIC_ICU=1

+Check whether your package depends on Ncurses:

+    $ ldd ./rel/refuge/erts-*/bin/erlexec|grep ncurses

+If it does, copy the .so file to ./rel/myapp/lib/ or rebuild Erlang without this dependency.

+Decide whether you need SSL support in your package and check whether it depends on OpenSSL:

+    $ ldd ./rel/myapp/lib/ssl-*/priv/bin/ssl_esock|grep 'libcrypto\|libssl'

+If it does, copy the .so file to ./rel/myapp/lib/ or rebuild Erlang without this dependency.

+If you copied any .so files in the last 2 steps, run this command, so that your app can find the libraries:

+    $ sed -i '/^RUNNER_USER=/a\\nexport LD_LIBRARY_PATH="$RUNNER_BASE_DIR/lib"' ./rel/myapp/bin/myapp

+### Development

 When developping on top of refuge, you could also run the command line: